Dairy herd Welfare - Decision

 Clear roofing offers a natural environment

-When looking to shelter dairy herds - the cows animal welfare is becoming an ever more important consideration for farmers, milk suppliers and consumers.
+When looking to shelter dairy herds - the herds welfare is becoming an ever more important decision for farmers, milk suppliers and consumers.

-Many are wishing to see an improved quality of life for their dairy cows physical and mental health as this will often provide flow-on benefits of healthier, happier, and more naturally disease resistant animals.
-Production will often be increased when dairy cows are sheltered in an animal-friendly environment
+Many are wishing to see an improved quality of life for their dairy herds physical and mental health as this will often provide flow-on benefits of healthier, happier, and more naturally disease resistant herds.
+Production will often be increased when dairy herds are sheltered in an animal-friendly environment

 WHY CHOOSE A REDPATH SHELTER FOR IMPROVED WELFARE?